 - Cans and glass jars are perfect to fill with fresh water and use as vases flowers for centerpieces and home decor

-- Another example for upcycling glass jars is adding sand or stones with a tea light.
-This adds instant ambience
+- Another example of upcycling glass jars is adding sand or stones with a tea light.
+This adds instant ambiance

-- How about using you jar to make a citronella candle?
+- How about using your jar to make a citronella candle?

 - Store makeup brushes on your vanity for easy access with your recycled item

-- Cut a slit in the can lid of the can and use it to save change
+- Cut a slit in the can lid of the can and use it to save your loose change

 - Use the metal can or glass jar to put notes inside for things you’re grateful for in life